Educational expenditure statistics

 |Value in italics||data value is forecasted, provisional or estimated and is therefore likely to change;|

-Education accounts for a significant proportion of total public expenditure in all of the EU Member States — the most important budget item usually being expenditure for staff.
-The cost of teaching usually increases significantly as a child moves through the education system, with expenditure per pupil/student considerably higher in universities than in primary schools.
-Although tertiary education costs more per head, the highest share of total education spending is normally allocated to secondary education systems, as these teach a larger share of the total number of pupils/students.
+Education accounts for a significant proportion of total public expenditure in all of the EU Member States.
+The largest education budget item is usually expenditure for staff.
+The cost of teaching usually increases substantially as a young person moves through the education system, with expenditure per pupil/student considerably higher in universities than in primary schools.
+Although tertiary education generally costs more per pupil/student, the highest share of total education spending is normally allocated to secondary education, as this level teaches a larger share of the total number of pupils/students.

-There is a debate in many EU Member States as to how to increase or maintain funding for education, improve efficiency and promote equity — a challenge that became harder in the context of the global financial and economic crisis and, in particular, increased levels of public debt.
+There is a policy debate in many EU Member States as to how to increase or maintain funding for education, improve efficiency and promote equity — a challenge that became harder in the context of the global financial and economic crisis and subsequent sovereign debt crises and will be made harder still by the current COVID-19 pandemic.
 The debate is not purely about the levels and sources of finance, but also concerns proposals for reforms of education policies and systems and raises questions as to the development of labour force skills for the future, for the benefit of individuals and society.
 Possible approaches to funding include tuition fees, administrative or examination charges; another potential fundraising source is partnerships between business and higher educational establishments.

 The updated strategic framework for European cooperation in education and training (known as ET 2020), was adopted by the Council in May 2009.
 It sets out four strategic objectives for education and training in the EU, two of which are of particular relevance for educational expenditure: